 TACHÉ, JOSEPH-CHARLES (baptized Charles-Joseph), physician, politician, journalist, civil servant, and writer; b.
 24 Dec.
 1820 in the parish of Saint-Louis, Kamouraska, son of Charles Taché, a merchant, and Louise-Henriette de Labroquerie (Boucher de La Broquerie); m.
-1 July 1847 Françoise Lepage in Rimouski, and they had six children, three of whom died at an early age; d.
-16 April 1894 in Ottawa.
+1 July 1847 Françoise Lepage in Saint-Germain-de-Rimouski, and they had six children, three of whom died at an early age; d.
+15 April 1894 in Ottawa.

 Joseph-Charles Taché was a nephew of Sir Étienne-Paschal Taché* and the elder brother of Alexandre-Antonin Taché.
 He had just turned five when his father died.
 His mother and two younger brothers went to live in the family manor at Boucherville, but he remained in Kamouraska with his uncle Jean-Baptiste Taché, who had become his guardian.
 In the autumn of 1832 he entered the Petit Séminaire de Québec.
 One of his schoolmates was Pierre-Joseph-Olivier Chauveau*, with whom he would later embark on his political and literary careers.
 In April 1840 he gave up his studies without completing his sixth year (Rhetoric), because he found the restrictions of boarding-school intolerable.
-After spending the rest of the year at leisure, he began studying medicine in January 1841 and on 16 Nov.
-1844 he was awarded his diploma.
+After spending the rest of the year at leisure, he began an apprenticeship in medicine in January 1841 and on 16 Nov.
+1844 he received his license.

-Following an internship of a few months at the Marine and Emigrant Hospital in Quebec, Taché set up practice in Rimouski.
+Following an internship of a few months at the Marine and Emigrant Hospital in Quebec, Taché set up practice in Saint-Germain-de-Rimouski.
 It was an ideal location for a man of his temperament.
-Known later by some of his friends as “the Iroquois,” he had a passionate love of freedom, of vast expanses of wilderness to be explored, and of untamed nature, both human and inanimate.
+Later known by some of his friends as “the Iroquois,” he had a passionate love of freedom, nature, and the vast expanses of wilderness to be explored.
 During the 12 years he practised in this region, he made a number of visits to lumber camps in the hinterland and to scattered settlements along the St Lawrence estuary.
-Having a strong affinity for Indians and an interest in their ways, Taché was able to visit a group of them who still came to camp at the mouths of the major rivers flowing into the lower St Lawrence.
-From these diverse peoples he collected cultural information and both legends and true stories, which he would later use in his literary writings.
+Having a strong affinity for Indigenous people and an interest in their customs, Taché was able to visit a group of them who still came to camp at the mouths of the major rivers flowing into the lower St Lawrence.
+From these diverse peoples he collected cultural information, legends, and true stories, which he would later use in his literary writings.

 As representative of a remote constituency that was hard to reach, Taché naturally was interested in the development of transportation.
 In 1850 he submitted to the commissioner of public works, William Hamilton Merritt*, a report on his earlier proposals for improving communication by land and water.
 Taché wanted to make transportation for passengers and freight on the St Lawrence safer and more readily available; he also sought to have connecting roads developed along the shore and between Lower Canada and New Brunswick.
 As a result of these efforts he was soon made head of the legislative committee studying the bill “to regulate the Pilotage for and below the Port of Quebec,” a thorny problem not resolved until 1860, with the incorporation of the St Lawrence River pilots.
 Taché was instrumental also in determining the route of the Chemin de Témiscouata, which from 1856 replaced the Chemin du Portage as the link between Lower Canada and New Brunswick.
 He was responsible for another road, now called the Chemin Taché, a partial realization, in separate segments, of one he had suggested in his report of 1850 and drawn plans for around 1855.
 This road, running parallel to the Chemin du Roy but several miles inland, was supposed to cut through the forests of the lower St Lawrence and thus open them for settlement.